rudnibh/ai-ml-hub-website/README.md

-This is the website for AI/ML Hub of Jaypee Institute of Information Technology
+This is the website for AI/ML Hub